paulwarren/nzde/dict/S/README.md

+## Sammy

+ <i>n.</i> US soldier in WW1 (cf. Uncle Sam)

+>  We have had a handful of Americansattached to us for the past few days...
+Imore than suspect the Sammies discuss uspretty thoroughly amongst themselves. <i>(Aug 16, 1918,Chronicles NZEF,V/50 : 33</i>)

+>  I heard a Digger and a Sammy talkingabout the eternal feminine yesterday;they talked for about five minutes beforethe digger "twigged" that the "Jane" thatthe Sammy was talking about, correspondedto the "bosker tart" that he wasdescribing. <i>(Aug 16, 1918,Chronicles NZEF,V/50 : 33</i>)

 ## sammy

  <i>n.</i> a trolley (often balancing) which can be used to shift heavy objects =SAMSON: (? trade name + Biblical strength) [ca1940 at least.
 [Used by men shifting a grand piano at Victoria University, Sept 1963.
 Applied to a small trolley about two feet long with a pair of centre-wheels, which was slid under the piano to take the weight.
 The men said the term had for years been commonly applied to all such balancing trolleys, and came originally from a brand-name <i>Sampson</i> of a particular kind of trolley.] -->ca1950 Ralph Wheeler Cradle with a series of bearers or rollers underneath to move heavy weights and objects; a dolly.]